Welcome to Merton Adult Learning, thank you for choosing to study with us.

 - Complete an evaluation of your course

 If you need to report a safeguarding incident, please contact the Designated Person at your provider.
+Details of who you should get in touch with and how, will be given to you by your provider.

 During your learning

 When you start your course, your tutor will go through an induction, and let you know what you can expect from the venue and the facilities available at the place where you study.
+If your course is online or blended learning they will let you know how this will work and the guidance for you to follow.

 You will complete an Individual Learning Plan (ILP) which will show what you will be aiming to achieve, and you will add your own personal goals you want to achieve.
 Throughout the course, the tutor will give you feedback and progress updates.
 These will be logged on your ILP.